Filling in a pool is a great option for those who are looking to get rid of their pool without the price tag of a complete pool removal.

 However, while filling in a pool is a relatively routine project, costs will vary depending on a number of factors, like:

 - Materials used to build the pool

 - Who you hire to do the work

 Filling in a pool is not overly complicated, but things can still go wrong if the job is not handled properly.
 That’s why hiring a professional to fill in your pool is always advised.

-We recommend using a company that is not only experienced in filling in pools but also licensed, bonded, and insured to perform the work in your area.
+We recommend using a company that is experienced in filling in pools and is also licensed, bonded, and insured to perform pool removals in your area.